FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 Planning Your Observations for Reduction with PypeIt
 ----------------------------------------------------

-Because PypeIt is an automated data reduction pipeline with minimal opportunity to interact with the reduction in progress, pre-telescope planning is required to obtain the proper calibration frames.
+Because PypeIt is an "end-to-end" data reduction pipeline with minimal opportunity to interact with the reduction in progress, pre-telescope planning is required to obtain the proper calibration frames.
 While most observing programs will already collect all of the frames necessary for smooth operation of the pipeline, several items bear pointing out:

--  Bias frames are used to remove fixed-pattern noise in the data generate the default bad pixel mask for reductions.
+-  Bias frames are used to remove fixed-pattern noise in the data and generate the default bad pixel mask for reductions.

 -  Dome flats are used for the dual purposes of removing pixel-to-pixel variations in sensitivity and tracing the edges of the slit.
 (Slit edges